 Valley View conducts regular safety drills for students and staff.
 These drills include: fire drills, earthquake drills, and safety “lock-down of classroom” drills.

 A Safe-School Binder, which contains the school safety plan, is available for parent review in the school office.

 Pleasanton Unified School District’s “Nondiscrimination, Sexual Harassment , and Complaint Procedures” are included in this handbook.

 During a rolling blackout, students will not be dismissed and our schedule will remain the same.
 The safest place for students during a blackout within the school hours is at school.

-Our newly remodeled building allows for the sunlight to help illuminate the classrooms.
+Our building allows for the sunlight to help illuminate the classrooms.
 Our teachers are prepared in an event we experience a rolling blackout.
 For your information, our emergency evacuation system has a four hour battery back up.
 We will be able to safely evacuate our school should an emergency occur during a blackout.